 How to design a new product

-So, you've had an idea and are itching to do something with it.
+So, you've had an idea and decided 2022 is the year to do something with it.
 What do you do next?

 Please, whatever you do, don't waste a penny on a patent, don't get a prototype made and certainly don't build a website or start marketing it to your potential customers.
 I know this might sound counter intuitive.
 But read on and I will explain how you can save your self a lot of time and money.